Soap making and importing

 But you do need to register and check that your ingredients are on the Inventory if you give out free soap for business purposes to market your product.
 Examples include handing out free samples of branded soap on the street and in stores.

-IMPORTANT: Registration applies even if you are a hobbyist, small or start-up business.
+Important: Registration applies even if you are a hobbyist or small or start-up business.
 It is a legal obligation and fines can apply for non-compliance.

 Download our information sheet

 We've put together an information sheet for soap makers to help you work out whether you need to register with AICIS.